-Consultee Date/ Document Comment Response / where addressed in the PEI offshore energy projects, Natural England questions whether the impacts can be regarded as 'relatively small' and urges the developer to assess the worst case scenario with reasonable precaution. in section 9.6.1.6 .
-Additionally, an assessment of the temporary physical disturbance and increases in suspended sediment due to sand wave levelling is included within sections 9.6.1.1 and 9.6.1.2 .
+Consultee Date/ Document Comment Response / where addressed in the PEI small' and urges the developer to assess the worst case scenario with reasonable precaution. wave levelling is included within sections 9.6.1.1 and 9.6.1.2.
 Marine Management Organisation (MMO) 08/12/2017 Scoping Response If there is any possibility that the physical foundation or cable structure is not going to be fully removed below the seabed during decommissioning, the MMO recommends that the potential impact of permanent habitat loss on the benthos should be scoped in for consideration in the ES.
 It is envisaged that a worst case of up to 44m of each monopile foundation below the seabed and all buried sections of cables of up to 373km of cable would be left in situ following decommissioning.
 The potential impacts of permanent habitat loss resulting from foundation or cable infrastructure not being fully removed during decommissioning is provided in section 9.6.3.2 .
 Marine Management Organisation 08/12/2017 Scoping Response The MMO suggests that additional and more recent evidence is needed to support the exclusion of Electromagnetic fields (EMF) on benthic invertebrates from the impact assessments.
 Potential EMF effects on benthic ecology receptors are assessed in section 9.6.2.5 .
 Marine Management Organisation 08/12/2017 Scoping Response The MMO recommends that further evidence is provided as to how the conclusion to scope out transboundary impacts was reached.
 Further information was provided at ETG meetings to evidence the highly localised nature of the potential impacts on benthic ecology receptors and it was therefore agreed that this impact could be scoped out.
 See ETG meeting minutes response below.
 Marine Management Organisation 08/12/2017 Scoping Response The MMO agrees that it is important that benthic sampling be undertaken to cover all areas not previously covered by the Zone Environmental Appraisal (ZEA) survey.
-Of particular importance The potential impact of the remobilisation of contaminated sediments on benthic receptors is assessed in section 9.6.1.3 .
+Of particular importance are any areas where the sediment appears to be muddy, as muddy sediment types are most likely to retain contaminants which The potential impact of the remobilisation of contaminated sediments on benthic receptors is assessed in section 9.6.1.3 .
 Also see Chapter 8 Marine Water and Sediment Quality .